dominikj111/Weaver-Desktop/docs/STRATEGIC_ANALYSIS.md

 ### Current Landscape

-SystemWeaver sits in an "in-between" space:
+Weaver Desktop sits in an "in-between" space:

 - Too sophisticated for casual users (who use GNOME Settings)
 - Too GUI-friendly for sysadmins (who use Ansible)